nouamanecodes/lettactl/README.md

 - 📦 **Resource Sharing** - Share memory blocks and tools across agents
 - 🗑️ **Bulk Operations** - Pattern-based bulk delete with safety previews and shared resource preservation
 - 🔧 **Tool And Documentation Discovery** - Auto-discover custom Python tools & all documents to be pushed to letta folders
+- 📁 **Configurable Root Directory** - Use `--root` flag to specify custom base directory for file resolution
 - 🛠️ **Programmatic SDK** - Use as a library for building multi-tenant applications
 - ☁️ **Cloud Storage** - Supabase integration for fleet configurations and content